sagerenu/d3/README.md

 # shell-scripts
-Same scripts to implement DRY(Don't Repeat yourself)
+Some scripts to implement DRY(Don't Repeat yourself)